-Norwegian student Martine Vik Magnussen was found murdered in flats in Great Portland Street in 2008.
+To recap: Norwegian student Martine Vik Magnussen was found murdered in the basement of flats in Great Portland Street on 16 March 2008.
 She had also been raped before her death.

 She was last seen by her friends at Maddox nightclub some time between 02:00 and 03:00hrs on 14 March 2008.

-Martine was subsequently reported missing to police by friends on 15 March 2008.
+Martine was reported missing to police by friends on 15 March 2008.

 After she was reported missing, officers making inquiries to trace her attended the residential address in Great Portland Street, W1.
 Her body was discovered at around 10:30hrs on 16 March 2008.